nafsilabs/massa-dart/README.md

 ## Introduction
 Massa-dart is an SDK that is able to connect your Dart and Flutter applications to the Massa blockchain, create wallet, send transactions, and work with smart contracts.
 ## Features
-This package will allows you to interact with massa blockchain using the folloiwng public and privated  grpc methods.
+This package will allows you to interact with massa blockchain using the folloiwng public and privated  grpc and jsonrpc methods.

 ### GRPC Public API (node_ip:33037)
 - [x] executeReadOnlyCall